rtmigo/fmap_dart/README.md

 final fmap = Fmap(dir, policy: Policy.lru);
 ```

-Two modes are supported: FIFO and LRU.
+Two policies are supported: FIFO and LRU.
 By default, this is FIFO.

-If you want the `purgeSync` method to purge storage in LRU mode, you must always
+If you want the `purgeSync` method to purge storage with LRU policy, you must
-use an `Fmap` object with `Policy.lru`.
-This will cause `Fmap` to update the
+always use an `Fmap` object with `Policy.lru`.
+This will cause `Fmap` to update
-last-used timestamp every time an element is read.
+the last-used timestamp every time an element is read.

-If you do not specify this argument, the timestamp is not updated - and the
+When you do not specify this argument, the timestamp is only updates on writes,
-order of the elements becomes closer to the FIFO.
+but not on reads.
+The order of the elements becomes closer to the FIFO.